Sancerio/maps-filter-extension/README.md

 ## 🚀 Continuous Deployment

-The GitHub Actions workflow (`.github/workflows/publish.yml`) uses a lightweight `node:18-bullseye-slim` container to automatically package and publish new versions to the Chrome Web Store and Firefox Add-ons whenever a version tag is pushed.
+  The GitHub Actions workflow (`.github/workflows/publish.yml`) uses a `node:18-bullseye` container with `zip` pre-installed to automatically package and publish new versions to the Chrome Web Store and Firefox Add-ons whenever a version tag is pushed.
 To enable it, create API credentials for both stores and add the following secrets in your repository settings: